ReverbOD/vanilla-portfolio-template/README.md

 :arrow_forward: If you wanna use this template clone this repo and modify it as you desire!

-:arrow_forward: To customize the colors or the style just look in `_variables` folders, you will find all the colors I've used as sass variables, just replace the color I've used with with what you want.
+:arrow_forward: To customize the colors or the style just look in `src/sass/_variables` folders, you will find all the colors I've used as sass variables, just replace the color I've used with with what you want.

 :arrow_forward:To customize Typography's just look in `_variables` folders, you will find the Typo's section where  you'll find all sass variables for the Typography.